DunedinJS/dunedin-modern-javascript/workshops/2/overview.md

 JavaScript web application development has changed dramatically since ~2010.

-Late 2010 saw the release of [Backbone](http://backbonejs.org/).
-It became the first widely used JavaScript framework to separate applications into a model-view-controller structure but was still very much rooted in the jQuery status-quo.
+Late 2010 saw the release of Backbone.js.
+It became the first widely used JavaScript framework to structure applications applications with clearly separated data, logic, and presentation layers.
+It was a huge success but still very much a layer atop the jQuery status-quo.

 There has been steady progress since then to add modern language features and develop libraries, frameworks, methodologies, and tooling which improve application development from both the developer's and the end-user's perspective.